JustChung/along-the-way/README.md

     VITE_YELP_API_KEY=YOUR_YELP_API_KEY
     ```
 4. Ensure that your Firebase project is set up correctly for a web app.
 Enable user authentication and cloud firestore.
 5. Run the development server.
-App will run on local host ie: http://localhost:5173/
+The app will run on a local host in your web browser ie: http://localhost:5173/
     ```bash
     npm run dev
     ```